 Pollock’s Toy Museum can be found down Scala Street inside two 18th-century townhouses.
 The buildings are full of tiny little rooms and creaky stairs, but you won’t find any Nintendos here – just three floors of dusty puppets, dolls and teddy bears, to tin toys, board games and optical tricks.

 There is a myriad of mechanical toys for the men, and delicate dolls houses for the ladies.
 There is also a large collection of folk toys from Asia, India and Africa.

 Don’t forget to pop into the toyshop downstairs, which sells top quality wooden items and old-style cardboard theatres with cut-out figurines – something which Pollock’s is particularly famous for.

-If you enjoy this then try: Museum of Childhood (catch the tube from Goodge Street to Bethnal Green).
+If you enjoy this then try: Museum of Childhood (catch the tube from Goodge Street to Museum of Childhood).